Middle School Academics

 Homework assignments help reinforce and extend the learning that takes place in the classroom by allowing students to process, practice and reflect.
 The length of time that it takes for one student to complete assignments in a given evening may be more or less than another student.
 Personal learning styles, developmental differences, and varying skills in time-management and organization will contribute to the differences.
 Please contact the school if homework is regularly taking more than two hours and/or becomes stressful.

-- Predicted homework and class assignments are emailed or posted on or before Sunday by 6:00 p.m. via PCR and/or on each teacher’s Google site to support planning by families.
+- Predicted homework and class assignments are emailed or posted on or before Sunday by 6:00 p.m. via PowerSchool and/or on each teacher’s Google site to support planning by families.
 A parent with his/her student is encouraged to fill assignments into the student’s planner and a family calendar on Sunday.
 Include athletic and social commitments.

 - Students are provided with and encouraged to use a planner.
 Posting to a planner before the school week begins allows students to anticipate the week and is associated with reduced stress and greater academic success.